openjournals/joss/docs/editing.md

 .. important:: If the paper is out-of-scope for JOSS, editors assess this and notify the author in the ``PRE-REVIEW`` issue.
 ```

+Editors can flag submissions of questionable scope using the command `@whedon query scope`.

 The EiC assigns an editor (or a volunteering editor self-assigns) with the command `@whedon assign @username as editor` in a comment.

 ```eval_rst